tonywong94/maskmoment/README.md

         Default: Based on root name of img_fits. snr_hi : float, optional
         The high significance sigma threshold from which to begin mask dilation.
+        Use a very low number (such as -10) to produce unmasked moment maps.
         Default: 4
     snr_lo : float, optional
         The low significance sigma threshold at which to end mask dilation.